planetfederal/qgis-server-oauth2-auth-plugin/README.rst

 See the file `settings.py`.

-The configuration variables can be set in a `.env` file or passed from the environment.
+The configuration variables can be set in the settings file, in an `.env` file or passed from the environment.

 .. warning::